paulbrenker/tex-github-workflow/README.md

-# A Template to easlily manage your LaTeX projects with GitHub
+# A Template to easily manage your LaTeX projects with GitHub

 This repository is providing a template with project settings for VSCode and a GitHub Actions setup that makes collaborative development on LaTeX documents easy.

-> :bulb: Perfect for managing academic papers or a thesis. :-D
+> :bulb: Perfect for managing academic papers or a thesis.

 It features configurations for automatic builds in VSCode with a possible split screen view and builds on save.
 For every merge to the git main branch in the remote repository a release with PDF documents is provided in the release section of the GitHub repository.